DarwinDevelop1/Typing-Game/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the `LICENSE` file for details.
-(You'll need to create a LICENSE file if you want this).

 ---
 *Built with ❤️ and React*